 – Salt Level

-As the fish in the estuary grow older, they move to the ocean, where the level of salt is higher.
-So, to simulate the same natural environment in your tank, the level of salt is increased with time.
+As the fish in the estuary grow older, they move to the ocean, where the salt level is higher.
+So, to simulate the same natural environment in your tank, the salt level is increased with time.
 2 tablespoons of marine salt per gallon of water is needed for setup.

 An additional tablespoon per gallon of water is required every six months after water in the tank is replaced.
 Ensure to check your hydrometer regularly for the measurement of salt in the water.
 No more salt is required after the hydrometer is reading between 1.020 and 1.025.